upserv-io/upserv_foundations_vim/README.md

 # Overview
-A bunch of vim mappings specific that help working with Rails apps Most mappings are either "comma" or "space" followed 4 keystrokes ex. ,acbt (App Controllers Base Template) - creates a base controller file ex. <space>feco (File Edit COntroller) - opens the corresponding controller file (based on the current window) in a new window (meaning if you are on a view and press <space>feco it will open the controller file for that view)
+A bunch of vim mappings that help working with Rails apps

+Most mappings are either "comma" or "space" followed 4 keystrokes

+ex. ,acbt (App Controllers Base Template) - creates a base controller file

+ex. <space>feco (File Edit COntroller) - opens the corresponding controller file (based on the current window) in a new window (meaning if you are on a view and press <space>feco it will open the controller file for that view)
 # Get started
 Clone repo to dotfile in home directory: